Bringing Baby to Work

 That evening, I kept checking my email for a message from HR.
 “We’ve had numerous complaints,” I imagined it would say, “so please leave your baby at home from now on.”

-The email never came, and Liam’s subsequent trips to the office passed without incident.
+The email never came, and my son’s subsequent trips to the office passed without incident.
 Each time, I even managed to accomplish a full day’s work.
 I breastfed him while typing copy, burped him while reading market research, and rocked him in a travel swing during brainstorming sessions.

 Right now, I only bring the baby into work once or twice a week, on days when I don’t have meetings scheduled.
 I usually get pulled into meetings anyway, but so far that hasn’t been an issue.

 It goes back to the people-pleasing thing.
-Sure, they think Liam’s cute now, but what will they think of him when he’s cranky and won’t stop fussing?
+Sure, they think he’s cute now, but what will they think of him when he’s cranky and won’t stop fussing?
 What will they think of me?

 They assure me it’ll be fine.
 And eventually I’ll have a day when I need to leave him with a coworker for 10 or 20 minutes.
 It just hasn’t happened yet.
 (I guess when it does, I can brown-nose my way back into their good graces with donuts and coffee.)